Why Form an LLC: Everything You Need to Know

 Why form an LLC?
 An LLC, or a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.5 min read

 Why form an LLC?
-An LLC, or a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.
-An LLC affords its members with limited liability as they cannot be held personally liable for the company’s debts.
-An LLC is a sole legal entity, and the name you choose for your LLC is the legal name of your company.
+An LLC, or a limited liability company, provides that its members and managers can never be held personally liable for the financial losses of the business.
+An LLC is a sole legal entity; and the name you choose for your LLC is the legal name of your company.
 This means that the name of your company is the name you will use when conducting business.

 Advantages of Forming an LLC